firstneverrest/Smart-Contract-Solidity/README.md

 Select environment, account, gas limit, contract and then click Deploy.

-- Every time you deploy the contract, you need to pay gas price
+- Every time you deploy the contract, you need to pay gas price.
-- When deploy button color is orange, it means you need to pay gas price
+- When the button color is orange like deployment & transaction, it means that you need to pay gas price.
+- When you would like to access public variable in contract, you do not need to pay gas price (click blue button).

 ## Reference